simonh24/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+SQL is a way to interact with a database via queries.
+A relational database holds all the data.

 2. Why do tables need a `primary key`?

+Tables need a primary key a unique id is required to access the specific item.

 3. What is the name given to a table column that references the primary key on another table.

+A foreign key.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+A JOIN query to compare the unique id of a table with foreign keys of other tables.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.